 I had another question, and as I whispered it to Hadi, a head turned to look in my direction.
 A very small noise, it seemed, could grow large in this huge space.

 “What does the word ‘Islam’ mean?”
 I asked.

 “Islam,” Hadi said, “means ‘submission.’”

-I looked around me.
-The architecture of the mosque seemed emblematic of God’s limitless power and the utter helplessness of His creatures.
+The architecture of the mosque seemed emblematic of God’s limitless power and of the utter helplessness of His creatures.
 Islam, it seemed to me, was a religion that celebrated vertical space, the distance between God and humanity, a space in which a believer could cast away her own will, her own desires and soar high above her earthly concerns — though probably not on a magic steed.
 The idea that prayer could give the soul flight was a compelling one that spoke to me of the infinite possibilities of a life of faith, of the merging of prayer with miracle.

 I stood, head covered, without shoes, at the entrance of that vast carpeted edifice, and drank deep of the sweet cup of servitude proffered by a religion that invited its adherents to make a practice of effacing themselves before God.
 What an intoxicating beverage it was: a cup filled to the brim with the sweet waters of self-forgetfulness!
 Submission — how liberating it would be to admit one’s powerlessness before the incontrovertible facts of life, of death.
 Such a posture of complete submission, of utter humility would surely enable any believer to ascend to the highest heavens of her own being, and to experience, in some small measure at least, the kind of spiritual ecstasy the Prophet must have felt on His Night Journey.

 We left the mosque and Hadi led me to the Damascus Gate, where he hailed a taxi and directed it to Hebron, on the West Bank of the Jordan River.